zhuravlevma/typescript-ddd-architecture/README.md

 We cannot write a message directly to the broker, because it may not be available.
 Pattern [Transactional outbox](https://microservices.io/patterns/data/transactional-outbox.html).

+In a good way, each bounded context in a micro-service architecture should have its own Relay.
+In the demonstration monolith, I decided to limit myself to one.

 ### Important

 This is not a production ready solution.
 For example, Event Emitter needs to be replaced with a separate message broker that [supports retry with confirmation](https://medium.com/upstream-engineering/a-tale-of-retries-using-rabbitmq-8a02a357a66).